 Huddersfield, HD1 3DH

 This module introduces you to the role and key elements of project management.
 This includes understanding the processes, techniques and skills required to manage business change effectively.
 This module acts as a primer to more detailed and expansive discussions in later modules within the course.

 This module utilises a strategic marketing planning process as a framework and focuses on the key issues concerning in each stage.
-It also focuses on the understanding of the failure and success of different aspects marketing strategies by examining real-life examples.
-The assessment is based on a 4,000-word individual essay, which examines a case company’s marketing strategies.
+It also looks at the failures and successes of different aspects marketing strategies, by studying real-life examples.
+The assessment is based on an individual essay, which examines a case company’s marketing strategies.

 Management Development: Venture Creation and the Enterprising Self